40 Natural Ways to Induce Labor

 Things to Know Before Inducing Labor Naturally

 - Natural induction should only be a helping hand.
 You want the method to be gentle enough that you won’t go into labor if your body isn’t ready.
-It’s not recommended before 39-40 weeks.
-If you do begin before then, chances are it won't work anyway.
+Induction is not recommended before 39-40 weeks.
+If you do try to induce before then, chances are it won't work anyway.

 - Don't stress about being overdue.
-First-time pregnancies are up to 80% more likely to go postdate, and you are not “officially "overdue until 42 weeks.
+First-time pregnancies are up to 80% more likely to go beyond the due date and you are not officially "overdue" until 42 weeks.
 Even then, a doctor cannot legally induce labor without your permission.

 Good luck with natural induction.
 Hopefully you'll be meeting your gorgeous new addition very soon!

 Before trying any of these methods, talk to your doctor or midwife, especially if your pregnancy has had complications or is considered high-risk.

 Past Your Due Date?
 Top Ten Ways to Induce Labor Naturally.

 Week to Start